dpasca/portfolio/proj_sqexgpgpu.md

 ---
 ---
-While employed at [Square Enix](https://en.wikipedia.org/wiki/Square_Enix), Japan, I lead the development of a next generation 3D engine capable of optimizing production rendering scenes and reproducing them in real-time with Direct3D and many-core hardware.
+While employed at [Square Enix](https://en.wikipedia.org/wiki/Square_Enix), Japan, I led the development of a next generation 3D engine capable of optimizing production rendering scenes and reproducing them in real-time with Direct3D and many-core hardware.

 The development was built around production-rendering graphics assets for the cut scenes of the **Final Fantasy XIII**.
 Those cut scenes were originally meant to be played only as movie clips.
 Our job was that of playing back those same scenes in a real-time 3D engine, regardless of the complexity of the original assets.